infinum/qa-handbook/Tools/Using Postman.md

 1. Open "GET Pokemons" request
 2. Switch to **Tests** tab
 3. Right from the text field locate "SNIPPETS" list
-4. Find "Status code: Code is 200" snippet and clicking on it

-  Now you will see code like this:
+4. Find "Status code: Code is 200" snippet and clicking on it.
+You will see code like this:

 		pm.test("Status code is 200", function () {
 		pm.response.to.have.status(200);
 		});

 5. Execute request
 6. In response to a request, switch to the **Test Results** tab